How To Find An Effective OCD Therapist

-OCD can be very treatable with the right professional help.
+OCD can be very treatable with an OCD Specialist help.
 While other psychological conditions can be treated with a wide variety of techniques, research shows that OCD requires a very specific type of treatment.
 The type of treatment required to effectively address OCD symptoms requires a certain level of skill, experience, and training.
 Consider asking any potential treatment provider a few questions to ensure you are receiving the level of treatment that is required to effectively treat OCD.

 It will be important to find a therapist who received formal training in cognitive behavioral therapy (CBT) in graduate school and through individual training and supervision.
 Also, look for someone who frequently attends CBT and OCD seminars and workshops.
 Reading about OCD or attending one or two workshops is not sufficient.
 Finding a psychologist or therapist who has completed the International OCD Foundation’s Behavior Therapy Training Institute (BTTI) is a great sign.